collinalexbell/HackMatrix/game-design.md

 The primary game mechanic, being coding, is primarily head oriented.
 I could include VIM games to make muscle memory be a factor I could also make traveling be a component to give players and intellectual break
+### 43) Competition
+Unless I add multiplayer, there will be no competition
 ## Idea
 Possible pitch ideas
 - Learn data structures